 - Easy– Bone broth is easy to make and easy to consume!
 Just throw it in a mug and sip away 🙂

-My friends at Osso Good Bones helped me kick off my 21 days of broth-ing.
-If you take a look at their website you will see that Osso Good Bones makes “ridiculously good sippable bone broth”.
+My friends at Osso Good Bone Broth helped me kick off my love of bone broth when I first decided to join in on this health ‘craze’.
+If you take a look at their website you will see that Osso Good Bone Broth makes “ridiculously good sippable bone broth”.
 I was skeptical that any bone broth could be ‘ridiculously good’.
 I mean.. it’s just broth… Right?
 Except…after the first sip..
 I wanted more.
-I drank my 8 oz daily, but I could’ve easily drank an entire pouch each day.
+I drank my 8 oz daily, but I could’ve easily drank an entire pouch each day!

 These broths are made from bones that are grass fed, pasture raised and hormone free- which could be why they taste so good.
 The broths are made to just be sipped, but you can add them into soups/recipes.
 I added shredded chicken to mine + cooked veggies to make a delicious soup!
 However- I found that it was easiest to just drink them since it’s quick and easy.

 Years later – I’m still drinking bone broth whenever I can.
 It’s tasty, nourishing + easy when you need something that’s packed with protein!
 I will say – I personally can’t really say if there is any difference in my health because of bone broth, but I also don’t have any of the issues that bone broth is meant to ‘heal’.
 I think that it could be worth trying if you do have one of the issues I mentioned earlier.